fgarrec0397/granity/README.md

 > :warning: **UNDER HEAVY DEVELOPMENT** :warning:
 >
+> Due to the fact that this application is not live, it may contains some bugs and issues.
+The V0.1 will be released as soon as the first project made with it is done.
+>
 > Please consider it before using this tool.
 Updates will be a pain in the *ss, but you can always starring it if you love the concept :heart:

 <p>&nbsp;</p>